DataPhilly/projects/COC.md

 - Report any concerns to event organizers
 - Violations may result in removal from events or future bans

+## Important: Your Participation and This Code

+By participating in DataPhilly events, you acknowledge that you have read, understood, and agree to follow these guidelines.
+We expect all participants to adhere to these principles.
+Your cooperation is essential in maintaining a respectful and inclusive environment for everyone.

 ## I. Code of Conduct

 ### Our Commitment